Machine Learning for Neuroscience

 Lectures

-The slides are by Payam Barnaghi, whilst the notes are written by Nan Fletcher-Lloyd.
+The slides are by Payam Barnaghi, and the notes are prepared by Nan Fletcher-Lloyd.

 Content to get you started: